balena-io-experimental/musync/README.md

 MuSync includes an audio skew correction mechanism to ensure the song is played in sync between all your clients.

 Customisation
 -------------

 You can customise the following aspects of MuSync with their corresponding environment variables.

+You are highly encouraged to specifically tweak `GRACE` and `SETUP_GRACE` to match your internet connection capabilities.

 ### MAXIMUM_SKEW